Villa Madama: Ownership after completion

 The "Madama" of its name was Margaret of Austria, the same who is remembered in Palazzo Madama in Rome, seat of the Italian Senate.
 After the death of Clement VII, the villa remained Medici property, first belonging to Cardinal Ippolito de' Medici, and later to Duke Alessandro, Lord of Florence, who married Margaret of Parma the illegitimate daughter of Charles V, but left her a widow at the age of 15.
 She married Ottavio Farnese, a nephew of Pope Paul III and was soon widowed again, but at Margaret's death, the villa passed into the Farnese family, Dukes of Parma and Piacenza, who let it slowly fall into ruin.

-The villa was restored by Carlo, Count Dentice di Frasso, who acquired the property in 1925, and his American wife, the former Dorothy Cadwell Taylor.
+The villa was restored by Count Carlo Dentice di Frasso, who acquired the property in 1925, and his American wife, the former Dorothy Cadwell Taylor.
 Eventually the Frassos leased it to the Italian Ministry for Foreign Affairs, and it was soon purchased by Mussolini in 1941.
 Mussolini's monumental neo-Roman Foro Italico sports complex is next to the villa, on the site of its racetrack.

 Villa Madama is the property of the Italian Government, which uses it for international guests and press conferences.
 Entrance is limited and touring of gardens requires prior permission with Ministry of Foreign Affairs.
 On April 20, 2015 the Italian EU Presidency hosted a dinner in the Villa Madama for all Speakers and Presidents of national parliaments of the European Union.